azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 reproducer, so if this was expected behaviour it should be easy enough for them to recognize it as such.

-Unfortunately this story has an unhappy ending, Apple declared that my PoC:
+Unfortunately this story has an unhappy ending.
+Apple declared that my PoC:
 "did not demonstrate any behavior from dynamic-code-generation that was unexpected."
 I'm still not sure what the expected behaviour is!
 Perhaps someone who is better at reverse-engineering than I am will read this and figured it